gormonn/babel-plugin-reverse-import/README.md

 from 'fs' import { readFile as read };
 ```

-＃ Plans:
+# Plans:
-- In the short term, you need to implement a babel (and other) plugin.
+- Short term, we need to implement a babel (and other) plugins.
 - Long term, we need to add a new import method to the EcmaScript specification.